What You Need to Know About Offshore Injuries

 These can create a variety of long-term medical expenses that are difficult to afford, even if you have comprehensive health insurance.
 You may also miss time from work and have pain and suffering and other physical and mental issues from your injuries.

 No matter the circumstances of your injury, you should strongly consider meeting with one of our maritime attorneys in Louisiana and Texas to discuss potential legal options.
-We may be able to obtain compensation for the damages you are experiencing.
+Our Baton Rouge injury attorneys may be able to obtain compensation for the damages you are experiencing.

 We take cases on a contingency fee basis so your initial consultation is free and you will not be charged legal fees unless you receive compensation.